MoldyEgg74/MayaTools/README.md

 This is a collection of maya plugins to help with rigging and other stuff

+# How to install:
+drag the install.el file into maya's viewport, and the tools will appear on the current shelf.

 ##Limb Rigger

 Rigs any 3 joint limb.